RSS

 Read

-Price a London Ontario Home High, Accept Less?
+Why Price a London Ontario Home High And Accept Less?

-Does pricing a London, Ontario home a little high so you can come down in price work?
+Does pricing a London, Ontario home slightly high and then lowering the price work?
 I hear this all the time from home sellers: “Let us list it high because someone will offer us less”!

-That thinking worked years ago, but in today’s real estate environment, homebuyers have a tremendous amount of information at their fingertips with just a few clicks of the mouse.
+That thinking worked years ago, but in today’s real estate environment, homebuyers have a tremendous amount of information at their fingertips with just a few clicks.
 Today’s buyers know prices, and if you list a house or condo for sale in London, Ontario, at too high a price, it could cost you.

 The Price